A locally calculable $P^3$-pressure in a decoupled method for incompressible Stokes equations: Numerical tests

+We tested the suggested method over singular meshes as in Figure \ref{fig:mesh}.
 For triangulations, we formed first the meshes of uniform squares over $\O$, then added one exactly singular vertex in every non-corner square.
 For the corners, we made them singular as in Figure \ref{fig:mesh}, an example of $8\times 8\times 4$ mesh.

 We calculated locally the components $\ph^\NS, \ph^\CC$ as well as $\ph^\V$ for all vertices $\V$ in order: regular vertices, interior singular vertices, dead corners.
-In Figure \ref{fig:ph}, their summations on making $\ph$ in \eqref{def:ph} are depicted for the mesh in Figure \ref{fig:mesh}.
+In Figure \ref{fig:ph}, their superposition on making $\ph$ in \eqref{def:ph} are depicted for the mesh in Figure \ref{fig:mesh}.